tianw52/Music-Popularity-with-Econ-and-Happiness/RUNNING.md

 Next, let's find the top 200 Spotify songs per country and year:

-**Note**: the dataset for spotify tracks is too big and needed to be downloaded from [Kaggle](https://www.kaggle.com/datasets/jfreyberg/spotify-chart-data).
-Pleaes adjust your input path accrodingly below.
+**Note**: The dataset for Spotify tracks is too big for GitHub and must be downloaded from [Kaggle](https://www.kaggle.com/datasets/jfreyberg/spotify-chart-data).
+Please adjust your input path accrodingly below.

 ```
 spark-submit ETL/spotify_year.py path/to/your/kaggle/download cleaed_data/spotify_top200